nablarch/nablarch-document/en/application_framework/application_framework/libraries/database/database.rst

 .. tip::

   Access method to Bean can be changed from property to field.
-For changing to field access method, add the following configuration to the config file.
+For changing to field access method, add the following configuration to the properties file.

   .. code-block:: properties